-No. Condition of Approval 453 - D etail Evidence 2023 Assessment Rating 2023 Fuel Bowsers 7.7 Fuel bowsers and service areas shall comply with the EPA's Surface Water Management on the Covered Forecourt Are 2023 - Status: As per 7.6 above.
-Compliant Bunding - Multiple Containers (Excluding Shipping Con ntainers) 7.8 The area used for the storage of chemicals/liquids in conta containers) shall be bunded.
-The bund (walls and floor) sh impervious materials.
+No. Condition of Approval 453 (MOD 8, 22 2 May 2024) Evidence Assessment Rating Fuel Bowsers 7.7 Fuel bowsers and service areas shall comply with the EPA's Surface Water Management on the Covered Forecourt Are 2024 - Status: As per 7.6 above.
+Compliant Bunding - Multiple Containers (Excluding Shipping Con tainers) 7.8 The area used for the storage of chemicals/liquids in conta containers) shall be bunded.
+The bund (walls and floor) shall impervious materials.
 The bund walls shall be a minimum sufficient volume to contain 25% of the maximum volume within the bund.
-The bund shall be designed and installed 1993 The Storage and Handling of Flammable and Combus Bunding - Tank The area used for the storage of chemicals/liquids in tanks nall be constructed of of 100 mm high and be of a of liquids likely to be stored in accordance with AS1940-stible Liquids.
-2023 - Status: The bunding sighted during the inspection comprised permanent fixtures and pallet bunds.
+The bund shall be designed and installed in 1993 The Storage and Handling of Flammable and Combus all be constructed of of 100 mm high and be of a of liquids likely to be stored in accordance with AS1940- 2024 - Status: The bunding sighted during the inspection comprised permanent fixtures and pallet bunds.
 Permanent fixtures appeared to comply with AS1940.
 Pallet bunds are used for storage of 20 - 240L containers of fuels and oils.
-These containers are in use.
-2023 - Status: Compliant (walls and floor) shall be constructed of impervious materi volume to contain at least 110% of the volume of the tank designed and installed in accordance with AS1940-1993 The Flammable and Combustible Liquids.
-Maintenance of Bunded Areas (s).
-The bund shall be Permanent fixtures (bunds) and pallet bunds are used for the storage of chemicals/liquids.
-7.10 Bunded areas shall be properly maintained and all spillages bunded areas cleaned up as soon as practicable and disposent pollute waters. • 2023 - Status: Permanent fixtures (bunds) and pallet bunds are well maintained.
-Compliant Traffic Bund 7.11 All service entries to workshop areas shall be provided with a trafficable bund with a minimum height of 100 mm to prevent any spillage exiting the workshop area and entering the stormwater system. the 2013/14 redevelopme Compliant
+Compliant Bunding - Tank 7.9 The area used for the storage of chemicals/liquids in tanks (walls and floor) shall be constructed of impervious materia volume to contain at least 110% of the volume of the tank designed and installed in accordance with AS1940-1993 The Flammable and Combustible Liquids. als and shall be of sufficient s).
+The bund shall be 2024 - Status: Permanent fixtures (bunds) and pallet bunds are used for the storage of chemicals/liquids.
+Compliant Maintenance of Bunded Areas 7.10 Bunded areas shall be properly maintained and all spillages bunded areas cleaned up as soon as practicable and dispos not pollute waters. • 2024 - Status: Permanent fixtures (bunds) and pallet bunds are well maintained.
+Compliant Traffic Bund 7.11 All service entries to workshop areas shall be provided with a trafficable bund with a minimum height of 100 mm to prevent any spillage exiting the workshop area and entering the stormwater system.
+Background (do not remove): The redesign of the Maintenance workshop bunding as part of the 2013/14 redevelopment included a grated trench drain ("blind" at either end) in the centre of the forecourt between the two workshop bays.
+The workshop floor slopes to the trench drain where any leaks and spills are collected from.
+2024 - Status: No change.
+Compliant

 Document No:

-PBT_HSE_REP_11_02_07A_V01
+PBT_HSE_REP_11_02_08A_V01

 Report Version No.:

 1

 Page No.:

-87 of 95
+90 of 98